1. Deliveries, feedback, delays and rounds of changes

 Any requests beyond the included design concept or rounds of changes will be billed by Digital Garden on time and materials at our hourly rate of $180 per hour plus 20% project management, by mutual prior agreement.

-2. Clients responsibilities with regard to copyright
+2. Client responsibilities with regard to content and copyright

-(a) In situations where the client provides images, text, animations, layouts or any other content for their website they are legally responsible for ensuring that this material does not infringe any copyright or other laws.
+(a) In situations where the client enters or provides images, text, animations, layouts or any other content for their website they are legally responsible for ensuring that this material does not infringe any copyright or other laws.

 (b) Certain materials including images and font licenses provided by Digital Garden may have been purchased under license from stock image suppliers.
 These images are generally only licensed for use on a website.
 The license may not permit them to be used in publicity material.
 The website owner is legally responsible for ensuring that this does not happen.
 If you wish to use any images from the site for other purposes please contact us for clarification.

 (c) Unless explicitly stated otherwise by Digital Garden in a project proposal or agreement as being an included service, the Client is always responsible for the entry/population of text and image content into the developed website or product via the CMS.
 Access by the Client to the CMS to begin content entry/population will be dependent entirely on the progress of development and, once granted, the pace of content entry by the client will likely determine the eventual go-live date the Client arranges.

 3. Non solicitation of Digital Garden’s staff and contractors